 But in the real world (in which libertarianism is fantasy nonsense), there are so many producers that the audience has no idea where to look for the good stuff.
 Thus, they turn back to the vendors they know: the traditional media outlets.
 That’s the power of the traditional media — people know about it.

-In political commentary, we’re seeing the rise of group-blogging such as AusOpinion (you should totally read my stuff there).
+In political commentary, we’re seeing the rise of group-blogging such as AusOpinion (edit July 2019: now defunct, but my point remains solid).
 People who have better established audiences reach out to lesser-known writers whom they like.
 As well as increasing the amount of quality content, it’s also an act of audience-sharing.
 After you’ve found one writer, you’re more likely to find their collaborators.